 Super-fun, super-easy, and it’s sharable via the Sharing button (tap a Memory while it’s playing to show the Sharing button, the Pause/Play button, and the Edit button).

 So how do you use Memories?
 Where do you start?
-Well, you start by going to Photos on your iOS 10 iPhone or iPad.
-Look for the Memories button at the bottom (if it isn’t there, your device isn’t on iOS 10).
+Well, you start by going to Photos on your iOS 10 (or 11) iPhone or iPad.
+Look for the Memories button at the bottom (if it isn’t there, your device is running on iOS 9 or earlier).
 Click the Memories button and you’ll see something like this: